Warning

 • No

-Does this test check only functionalities of Galaxy tools?
+Does this test check only functionalities of Galaxy tools or workflows?

 In this case you do not actually need to deal with the Galaxy API directly and you can just create a Galaxy tool test to check that the required functionality does work as expected.
 These are called Galaxy tool framework tests and are located in test/functional/tools/.
 Checkout Tool Framework Tests below for more information.